 TEAM USA QUALIFYING

-The top three men and three women finishers in the 2013 USBC Team USA Trials, based off of ranking points, will earn automatic spots on Team USA 2013, while a minimum of two additional men and two additional women will be selected from the field by the National Selection Committee.
+- The top four men and top four women finishers in the 2022 USBC Team USA Trials/U.S. Amateur Championship, based on ranking points, will earn automatic spots on Team USA 2022 while two additional men and two additional women will be selected by the National Selection Committee from the pool of players who compete at the 2022 Team USA Trials/U.S. Amateur Championships.
+The National Amateur champions also will earn a spot.
+If the champion already has earned a spot, that spot will be awarded to the next highest qualifier based on ranking points.

 STANDARDS FOR SELECTION OF AT-LARGE TEAM MEMBERS